Introduction

 Key features

-- Customisable bases (databases) and views
+- Customisable bases (think of them as databases) and views

-- Automation and integration capabilities
+- Automation and integration features

 - API access for custom development.